truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 If a motherboard includes hardware RAID functionality, do not use or configure it, but note that disabling it in the BIOS may remove some SATA functionality, depending on the motherboard.
 Fortunately, most SATA compatibility-related issues are immediately obvious.

-In addition, there are countless warnings against using hardware RAID cards with TrueNAS, but it’s really not as cut and dry as that.
+In addition, there are countless warnings against using hardware RAID cards with TrueNAS, but it’s not that simple.
-ZFS and TrueNAS provide built-in RAID that protects your data better than any hardware RAID card, eliminating the need for one entirely.
+ZFS and TrueNAS provide built-in RAID that protects your data better than any hardware RAID card, which eliminates the need for one.
-However, they can be used if it’s all you have, but like life, there are rules.
+However, they can be used if it’s all you have, but there are limitations.
 First and foremost, do not use their RAID facility (there is one caveat in the bullets below).
 Ideally, the chosen hardware RAID card supports HBA mode, also known as “passthrough” or “JBOD” mode, which will allow it to perform indistinguishably from a standard HBA.
 If your RAID card does not have this mode, you can configure a RAID0 for every single disk in your system.
-It’s not ideal, but it works in a pinch.

 If repurposing hardware RAID cards with TrueNAS, be aware that some hardware RAID cards: